MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-summary.md

 When reading an email or preparing for a meeting with a customer, you want to have relevant information from CRM, such as the customer asks, concerns, and notes, to help you get better context before the meeting.

-Sales Copilot uses AI to generate a summary of each opportunity with key information like sales stage, budget, and close date.
+Copilot for Sales uses AI to generate a summary of each opportunity with key information like sales stage, budget, and close date.
 This helps you interact better with customers and boost sales and customer satisfaction.

 If you have a license for People.ai and the capability to display insights from People.ai is [enabled by your administrator](use-extensions.md#integrate-with-peopleai), insights from People.ai are displayed in the opportunity summary under the **Insights from People.ai** section.